 Local families worked with project artist Francis Bossom, taking part in a range of activities helping them to explore the history of the building, site, and Borough Art Collection as a starting point for creative consultation activities to help develop the heritage display panels for the café, self-directed learning activities for visitors and site ‘treasure trails’.
 View evaluation report.(pdf, 1131KB)

 A street art project during October 2006 half term, in which a group of looked-after children worked with artists over five days to learn and showcase what can be done with spray-can art in a safe, legal setting.
-For Home Office case study, follow this link.
+View case study on the Home Office website

 An environment-themed Family Learning project delivered in partnership with Richmond Library Service at branches around the borough.
 View evaluation report(pdf, 219KB)